capacitor-community/safe-area/README.md

 If you've set `windowOptOutEdgeToEdgeEnforcement` in your `AndroidManifest.xml`, you should probably remove it.
 It has been deprecated and shouldn't be necessary when using this plugin anyways.

+### Extending `BridgeWebViewClient` and calling `setWebViewClient`

+If you're running Capacitor v7 and have extended the `BridgeWebViewClient` by calling `bridge.setWebViewClient` in your code, you should update your code so that it extends `SafeAreaWebViewClient` instead.
+In Capacitor v8 this can and will be worked around another way, so you shouldn't have to worry about that anymore.

 ### Other safe area plugins

 If you've installed any other safe area plugin, you should remove them to prevent interference.